 With New Year's Resolutions in mind, here are just five of the things you can do to help lower your chances of developing dementia.

-Like many people, you may have made some resolutions for 2018.
+Like many people, you may have made some resolutions for the new year.
 Perhaps you’re determined to improve your health by joining your local gym or drinking less alcohol.

 Making healthier choices can also help reduce your risk of dementia.
 While some things that affect your risk of dementia can’t be changed, such as your age or genes, there are many things you can change.

 Here are just five of the things you can do to help lower your chances of developing dementia.
 They’re especially important if you’re in your 40s, 50s or 60s – but they’re relevant to everyone.

 Find out more about dementia and reducing your risk of developing it from our brand new resource, Dementia: Reducing your risk.

 One of the best ways to reduce your risk of dementia is taking part in regular physical exercise.
 It’s good for your heart, circulation, weight and mental wellbeing.

 Try to do a combination of activities you’ll enjoy, as you’re more likely to stick to them, such as: